Right-click here to download the MP3

 Alex Ferrari 1:34:30

-huge.
-The ones that like, you know, for me, it's always like, ones that shift your perception about you know what a film is, or the ones that really stick in my mind.
-And there's tons of amazing movies that don't necessarily do that.
-But like time man, it was a big one for me.
-Raising Arizona was another one, like, really early on where I was like, Like, I just, I just ate it up then, you know, and then mango.
-I mean, like Fight Club As of one later on in life where I was like so completely just like, Fuck, what am I doing?
-Yeah, just like just like, I want to walk, like, and then I just watched it like 100 times but, you know, eight and a half was another like, just mind blowing sort of experience, right?
-Like, you know, we're in that space, you're like, this is a movie.
-Like, that was an exciting part about being young is like you're constantly like watching so many things.
-And that experience would be like I'm constantly redefining what a movie is. through everything I'm watching.
-Like, that's the sort of those are the movies and like time, man, it's raising Arizona at half in Fight Club is one where I was like, I was sort of being like, oh, okay, like, I'm kind of pivoting and you're like, this is a movie.
+Yeah, just like, just like, I want to walk, like, and then I just watched it like, 100 times.
+But, you know, eight and a half was another, like, just mind blowing sort of experience, right?
+Like, you know, we're in that space.
+You're like, this is a movie.
+Like, that was the exciting part about being young is like, you're constantly like watching so many things.
+And that experience would be like I'm constantly redefining what a movie is.
+Through everything I'm watching.
+Like that's the sort of those are the movies in like time, man.
+It's Raising Arizona eight have been Fight Club is one where I was like, I was sort of be like, Oh, okay, like, I'm kind of pivoting and you're like, This is a movie.

-I mean, when I when I mean, I've had Jim who wrote Fight Club on the show, and I just geeked out with him and Fincher and basically anything Fincher does you just walk around just like what are we?
-What are we doing?
-I really am.
-Yeah.
-And I've talked to some I've talked to some amazing filmmakers.
-And anytime Fincher comes up, they just say it's like, I don't I just, I don't even know what we're doing here.
-It's, it's, it's having one of those like, it's like Kubrick when Kubrick would pop out with a movie just like what what am I doing?
+I mean, when I when I mean, I've had Jim who wrote Fight Club on the show, and I just geeked out with him and Fincher and basically anything Fincher does you just walk by and just like, what are we?
+What are we doing it really, I mean, and I've talked to some I've talked to some amazing filmmakers.
+And anytime Fincher comes up, they just say like, I don't, I just, I don't even know what we're doing here.
+It's, it's, it's having one of those like, it's like Kubrick when Kubrick would pop up with a movie just like what what am I doing?

 Scott, man, thank you so much for being on the show.
 Brother.
 It has been an absolute pleasure talking to you, man.
-And I wish you nothing but success exploring your new ones and, and things that excite you Wherever, wherever you go.
-And I hope that IMDb account gets a little bit more broad and increase.
+And I wish you nothing but success exploring your new wants and, and things that excite you wherever, wherever you go.
+And I hope that IMDb account gets a little bit more broad and increased.

 Me too.
 Thanks for having me.